Lake Temperature and Weather Forecast

 There will be some bike racking at registration to facilitate registration prior to bike racking.
 Once you have registered, make your way to transition and rack your bike in your designated space according to race number.
 You cannot take anything out of transition without having your corresponding race numbers and bike/helmet stickers.

 Remember that a lucky few of you will have a surprise Golden Ticket Prize, so don’t throw away your Race Pack envelope without checking carefully!

 If you have pre-arranged to hire a wetsuit for the event, it will be ready for you to collect at registration.

 The Reading Triathlon is a British Triathlon permitted event.
 If you are not a home nations e.g. Triathlon England, member, you would have purchased a day licence when you entered the race.
 For more details on what day membership provides you, see here: British Triathlon Day Membership.

-If you ARE a member, you MUST bring your membership card with you to registration, otherwise you will have to purchase a day licence.
+If you ARE a member, you MUST bring your membership card with you to registration, otherwise you will have to purchase a day licence, with cash.
+No exceptions!